Substance Abuse and Addiction Treatment Resources in Richardson

 The Freedom Group 11836 Judd Ct.
 Suite 318 Dallas, TX 75243

-There are various options for drug rehab in Richardson, Texas and alcohol rehab in Richardson, Texas.
+There are various options for drug rehab in the Richardson, Texas area.
 Also, there are numerous addiction resources in nearby cities.
-Richardson, being so close to Dallas, gives residents plenty of options.

 - New Braunfels